h-livv/transformer-numpy/README.md

 ## Purpose

-This is a **learning implementation**, not an optimized Transformer library.

-The goal is to make the computational structure of the model explicit enough to inspect, modify, and experiment with directly.
+This is a learning implementation, not an optimized library.
+I’m using it to make the model’s computations easier to inspect, and to build toward inference and interpretability.